Angular (web framework): Future releases

 Since v9, the Angular team has moved all new applications to use the Ivy compiler and runtime.
 They will be working on Ivy to improve output bundle sizes and development speeds.

-Each version is expected to be backward-compatible with the prior release.
+Each version is expected to be backward-compatible with the prior release, yet it is still challenging.
 The Angular development team has pledged to do twice-a-year upgrades.

 Support policy and schedule

-All the major releases are supported for 18 months.
-This consists of 6 months of active support, during which regularly scheduled updates and patches are released.
+All the major releases are supported for 24 months.
+This consists of 12 months of active support, during which regularly scheduled updates and patches are released.
 It is then followed by 12 months of long-term support (LTS), during which only critical fixes and security patches are released.